Skip to content

 #Bottom Line

 You can’t directly unblock yourself on WhatsApp.
-The two practical options are: delete your account and recreate it with the same number (which resets the block but costs all your chat history), or use group mediation through a mutual contact.
-The account deletion method is more effective but has permanent consequences.
-Before proceeding with either, think about whether the block was intentional and whether the person wants to hear from you.
+The practical options are group mediation through a mutual contact or contacting the person through a separate, appropriate channel.
+Deleting and recreating an account has permanent consequences and is not a verified unblock guarantee.
+Before proceeding with any workaround, think about whether the block was intentional and whether the person wants to hear from you.

 #Frequently Asked Questions